dogadogan/InfraredTags/README.md

     <sup>Rhino object with code embedded in it.
 Point is used to orient the code over the object.</sup>
 </p>

-#### 4) Move the tag as desired
+#### 6) Move the tag as desired
    - Change the xyz coordinate of the point to move the code around on the surface of the object.
-   - The best way to move a point is to simply set the coordinates by right clicking "Pt" on the inputs panel and then going to manage collection and typing a new point.
+   - The best way to move a point is to simply set the coordinates by right clicking "Pt" on the inputs panel and then going to Manage Point Collection and typing a new point.
    - Due to a bug in the code, it is best to keep the point in the positive z-axis.